harelsegev/INDXRipper/README.md

 ### Basic features
 * Applies fixups for index records and MFT records
 * Handles $INDEX_ALLOCATION and $FILE_NAME attributes in extension records
-* Full paths are reconstructed using the parent directory references from the MFT records.
+* Full paths are resolved using the parent directory references from the MFT records.
 * Works on live Windows NTFS drives, using device paths
 * All times outputted are in UTC